KangaRoo1372/webliero/converter/readme.md

 18.01.2026 - version 0.62

 - add another warning message displayed when values in some properties were automatically adjusted in order to keep compatibility with Liero 1.33 logic (sanity check)
-- small fixes & amendments
+- small fixes & improvements

 21.03.2024 - version 0.61